Graphs with large total angular resolution: Introduction

 \section{Introduction}

-The \emph{total angular} resolution of a drawing $D$, or short $\operatorname{TAR}(D)$, is the smallest angle occurring in $D$, either between two edges incident to the same vertex or between two crossing edges.
-In other words, $\operatorname{TAR}(D)$ is the minimum of the angular resolution $\operatorname{AR}(D)$ and the crossing resolution $\operatorname{CR}(D)$ of the same drawing.
-Furthermore, the total angular resolution of a graph $G$ is defined as the maximum of $\operatorname{TAR}(D)$ over all drawings $D$ of $G$.
+We study angles between incident edges of straight-line drawings of graphs.
+In the following we mostly omit the word straight-line.
+The \emph{total angular} resolution of a drawing $D$, or short $\TAR(D)$, is the smallest angle occurring in $D$, either between two edges incident to the same vertex or between two crossing edges.
+In other words, $\TAR(D)$ is the minimum of the angular resolution $\operatorname{AR}(D)$ and the crossing resolution $\operatorname{CR}(D)$ of the same drawing (where $\operatorname{CR}(D)=360^{\circ}$ if $D$ is plane).
+Furthermore, the total angular resolution of a graph $G$ (or short $\TAR(G)$) is defined as the maximum of $\TAR(D)$ over all drawings $D$ of $G$.
 Similarly, the angular resolution and the crossing resolution of $G$ are the maximum of $\operatorname{AR}(D)$ and $\operatorname{CR}(D)$, respectively, over all drawings $D$ of $G$.
-The total angular resolution of a graph is in general smaller than the minimum of its crossing resolution and its angular resolution.
-Note that all drawings considered in this work are straight-line.
+Note that the total angular resolution of a graph can be smaller than the minimum of its crossing resolution and its angular resolution, see Figure~\ref{fig:TAR:ar_cr_tar}.

-Formann et al.~\cite{Formann1993DrawingGI} were the first to introduce the angular resolution of graphs and showed that finding a drawing of a graph with angular resolution at least $90^{\circ}$ is \NP-hard.
-Fifteen years later experiments by Huang et al.~\cite{Huang2007UsingET,Huang2008EffectsOC} showed that the crossing resolution plays a major role in the readability of drawings.
-Consequently research in that direction was intensified.
-In particular right angle crossing drawings (or short RAC drawings) were studied~\cite{didimo2011drawing,van2010quality}, and \NP-hardness of the decision version for right angles was proven~\cite{Argyriou2011TheSR}.
+In 1993 Formann et al.~\cite{Formann1993DrawingGI} were the first to introduce the angular resolution of graphs.
+They showed that finding a drawing of a graph with angular resolution at least $90^{\circ}$ is \NP-hard for graphs with maximum degree $4$.
+Four yeary later, Malitz and Papakostas~\cite{MP94_ARPG} studied the angular resolution of planar graphs.
+For more results about the angular resolution see for example \cite{DK03_PCDPGGAR,duncan2013drawing,KKLMRV21_SRG}.
+Another eleven years later, experiments by Huang et al.~\cite{Huang2007UsingET,Huang2008EffectsOC} showed that the crossing resolution plays a major role in the readability of drawings.
+Consequently, research in that direction was intensified.
+In particular, right angle crossing drawings (or short RAC drawings) were introduced by Didimo, Eades and Liotta~\cite{didimo2011drawing}.
+Van Kreveld \cite{van2010quality} showed among other results for RAC drawings, that the angular resolution in RAC drawings can be by an arbitrary factor larger than the angular resolution in plane drawings.
+The \NP-hardness of deciding whether a given drawing admits an RAC drawing was proven by Argyriou, Bekos and Symvonis~\cite{Argyriou2011TheSR}.
+For a recent survey by Didimo on RAC drawings, see~\cite{Didimo2020racdg}.